rust-lang/book/src/ch17-00-async-await.md

 The video export will use as much CPU and GPU power as it can.
-If you only had one CPU core, and your operating system never paused that export until it completed, you could not do anything else on your computer while it was running.
+If you only had one CPU core, and your operating system never paused that export until it completed, you couldn’t do anything else on your computer while it was running.
 That would be a pretty frustrating experience, though.
 Instead, your computer’s operating system can—and does!—invisibly interrupt the export often enough to let you get other work done along the way.